 So, I had the pleasure to sit down with one of Dublin’s new faces (unfortunately she is just passing by), Jess White is this awesome, beautiful and talented girl that I spotted on Henry st. Dublin 1.
 I am going to be honest, I looked at her first and then listened to her music after (I know, not cool) but she’s got this fresh, very cool style that gets people attention.
 She still defining herself as an artist and she definitely has her mind set in the right place: MUSIC.
-Jessica nogueira
+Sales Jessica nogueira

 Dublin Faces / by Emmanuelle Kus